-JODI LEE FOUNDATION
+Board members Dr Dan Worthley, Nick Lee, Tania Carey and Dr Ian Olver AM

-BOARD MEMBERS
+JODILEE FOUNDATION BOARD MEMBERS

 We have been privileged to work with a number of very experienced and well-respected members of the medical and corporate worlds.
 Their guidance and advice over the years has been invaluable.

-Nick Lee

-Founder and Chair, July 2010 - present
+Nick Lee Founder and CEO, July 2010 - December 2017 Founder and Chair, January 2018 - present

-Tiffany Young

-Founder and Director, July 2010 - November 2013, September 2018 - August 2020
+Tiffany Young Founder and Director, July 2010 - November 2013, September 2018 - August 2020

-Alistair Cavill

-Director, July 2010 - May 2017
+Alistair Cavill Director, July 2010 - May 2017

-Christopher Lee

-Director, July 2010 - October 2012
+Christopher Lee Director, July 2010 - October 2012

-Andrew Luck

-Director, April 2012 - March 2018
+Andrew Luck Director, April 2012 - March 2018

-Mark Butcher

-Director, October 2012 - December 2017
+Mark Butcher Director, October 2012 - December 2017

-Felicity Harley

-Director, November 2013 - July 2017
+Felicity Harley Director, November 2013 - July 2017

-Tania Carey

-Director, January 2017 - present
+Tania Carey Director, January 2017 - present

-Dr Ginni Mansberg

-Director, September 2017 - present
+Dr Ginni Mansberg Director, September 2017 - present

-Dr Daniel Worthley

-Director, March 2018 - present
+Dr Daniel Worthley Director, March 2018 - present

-Ian Olver AM

-Director, August 2019 - present
+lan Olver AM Director, August 2019 - present

 MEDICAL ADVISORY COMMITTEE

 Professor Graeme Young

 MBBS, MD, FRACP, FTSE, AGAF, is Matthew Flinders Distinguished Professor and Professor of Global GI Health, Department of Gastroenterology, Flinders University, Adelaide, South Australia

 Professor Paul McMurrick

 Fröhlich West Chair and Head, Cabrini Monash University Department of Surgery

 Professor Moyez Jiwa

 Associate Dean, Melbourne Clinical School and Professor Health Innovation, Notre Dame University

+"I FEEL LIKE THIS IS RECOGNITION OF SO MUCH HARD WORK BY SO MANY."

+- Nick Lee OAM, Founder and Chair

+MAY 2022 NICK LEE AWARDED THE MEDAL OF THE ORDER OF AUSTRALIA

+Jodi Lee Foundation Founder and Chair, Nick Lee, was named in the Australia Day Honours on 26 January 2022 as the recipient of the Medal of the Order of Australia.
+He was officially awarded the Medal of the Order of Australia in May 2022 at a ceremony at Government House by the Governor of South Australia, Her Excellency the Honourable Frances Adamson AC.

+Nick Lee OAM received this recognition for his service to the community through the not-for-profit sector and commitment to raising awareness for the prevention and early detection of bowel cancer.

+"Being awarded this medal came as a complete surprise.
+I feel like this is recognition of so much hard work by so many.
+More importantly, it is the recognition of the impact we have had on the lives of Australians over the last 12 years.
+We have achieved a lot but there is so much more to do.

+The fact that bowel cancer is the leading

+cancer killer in 25 to 34 year-old Australians is unacceptable.
+Too many people like Jodi are being impacted by this preventable disease.
+We must change these statistics - there are too many lives at stake.
+We will continue to fight hard to make this happen."

+- Nick Lee OAM.
+Founder and Chair

-"THANK YOU TO ALL OUR VALUED FRIENDS, SUPPORTERS, DONORS, FUNDRAISERS, EVENT PARTICPANTS, VOLUNTEERS AND MORE!
+"THANK YOU TO ALL OUR VALUED FRIENDS, SUPPORTERS, DONORS, FUNDRAISERS, EVENT PARTICIPANTS, VOLUNTEERS AND MORE!
 WE CAN'T DO THIS WITHOUT YOU."

-PREVENTING BOWEL CANCER
+PREVENTING BOWEL CANSER